juancarlospaco/binance-trade-zen/README.md

 - See also https://github.com/juancarlospaco/cloudbet#cloudbet

-# Toss a Coin to your witcher 💰➡️🍕
+# Toss a coin to your witcher 💰➡️🍕

 <details>
 <summary title="Send Bitcoin"><kbd> Bitcoin BTC </kbd></summary>